f5devcentral/f5-agility-labs-xc/docs/class4/lab2.rst

 #.
 In the left-hand navigation of the **Web App & API Protection** service, click on **API**
    **Management** under the **Manage** section and then click **API Definition**.

 #.
 You will see "api-lab-def" file.
-This step has been preconfigured for your convenience, referencing the pre-created OpenAPI file (api-lab-swagger) in the API definition file (api-lab-def).
+This step has been pre-configured for your convenience, referencing the pre-created OpenAPI file (api-lab-swagger) in the API definition file (api-lab-def).

    .. image:: _static/lab2-task3-001.png